The Fed Is Crushing Investment Right When We Need It

 Millions of Americans are going to be deliberately thrown out of work because an economic model says that’s the only way to blunt inflation, while the seed corn of the next generation is eaten and the basic investments we need to sustain a productive economy are put off.

 The Fed’s preferred tactic is demand destruction.
 They want to reduce Americans’ capacity to spend money, bringing it more in line with available supply.
-Larry Summers said this out loud the other day, arguing that the nation must increase the unemployment rate to 5 percent for 5 years in order to bring inflation in line.
-It’s at 3.6 percent now, which roughly speaking means that 2-3 million people must lose their jobs for the foreseeable future, in Summers’ perfect world.
+Larry Summers said this out loud the other day, arguing that the nation must increase the unemployment rate to 5 percent for five years in order to bring inflation in line.
+It’s at 3.6 percent now, which roughly speaking means that two to three million people must lose their jobs for the foreseeable future, in Summers’s perfect world.

 The Rube Goldberg–like mechanism for getting this done is that the Fed raises interest rates high enough so it’s costlier for businesses and individuals to borrow.
 These borrowing costs are rising more rapidly than at any time since the early 1980s.
 If it works as intended, that will eventually filter down into less consumer spending, reduced hiring and wages, and lower inflation.